Trams in Magdeburg

 The Magdeburg tramway network (Straßenbahnnetz Magdeburg) is a network of tramways forming part of the public transport system in Magdeburg, the capital city of the federal state of Saxony-Anhalt, Germany.

 Opened in 1877, the network has been operated since 1999 by Magdeburger Verkehrsbetriebe (MVB), and is integrated in the Magdeburger Regionalverkehrsverbund (marego).

 Rolling stock

 The fleet of the Magdeburg tram network consists of 83 LHB low-floor trams, 8 Tatra KT4Dmod trams, 4 Tatra T6A2M trams and 13 B6A2M trailers.
-A tender for 35 new trams is planned, with deliveries scheduled to begin in 2022.
+An order for 35 new Flexity trams was announced in 2021.
+The new trams, designated NGT 10 D will be 38 m long with space for 241 passengers and the first vehicle was delivered to Magdeburg in September 2024.

 For assistance in case of a derailment, for rerailing and for hauling defective trams, the MVB uses a modified Unimog road–rail vehicle with a lengthened wheelbase of 4,500mm and a power output of 240 PS.